Gusandr/kotlin/native/swift/sir-analysis-api/README.md

 OR just open `SirAnalysisGeneratedTests` in IDEA and start them from gutter.

 ### Project Setup
-As far as I know, no additional setup required to develop this project.
+No additional setup required to develop this project.